-Silver in the 2021 Axiom Business Book Awards in the Networking category
+Silver Medal in the 2021 Axiom Business Book Awards in the Networking category

 In the last decade, research on negative social evaluations, from adverse reputation to extreme stigmatization, has burgeoned both at the individual and organizational level.
 Thus far, this research has largely focused on major corporate risks.
 Corporate public relations and business executives intuitively know that a negative image deters important relationships—from customers and partners, to applicants, stakeholders, and potential funding.
 At the same time, business is conducted in an age of heightened connection, including digital platforms for criticism and a 24-hour news cycle.
 Executives know that some degree of public disapproval is increasingly unavoidable.
 Negative social evaluations can also put social actors on the map.
 In the era of identity politics, many political leaders express controversial views to appeal to specific audiences and gain in popularity.
 Through network and signaling effects, being controversial can potentially pay off.